Saints & Strangers

-Saints & Strangers is an American drama television two-part miniseries.
+Saints & Strangers is an American drama television two-part miniseries based on the book by author George Willison.
 It tells the story of the Mayflower voyage and chronicles the Pilgrims' first year in America and the first Thanksgiving in 1621.
 The program aired on the National Geographic Channel and premiered on November 22, 2015.

 Plot

 The miniseries chronicles the real story of the Pilgrims: their harrowing voyage from England to America aboard the Mayflower and settling in Plymouth, Massachusetts; vying to survive in the harsh climate; their struggles with the local tribes, and celebrating their first Thanksgiving with the natives, the Pokanoket people, in 1621.

 Production

-The Indigenous characters in the miniseries speak Western Abenaki, a language similar to but distinct from that which would have been spoken by the Wampanoag of the time.
+The Indigenous characters in the miniseries speak Western Abenaki, a language similar to but distinct from the language which would have been spoken by the Wampanoag of the time.
 National Geographic employed a dialect coach to teach the language to the actors.
 The miniseries was shot at the Cape Town Film Studios in South Africa.